joshleecreates/bluehoover/README.md

 Stack is Asyncio + FastAPI + Clickhouse + Chart.js.
 It's split into 4 containers:

 - `firehose` - ingests the firehose and writes to Clickhouse in batches
-- `dashboard` - a simple dashboard for viewing analytics
+- `webapp` - a simple webapp for viewing the dashboard, runs under uvicorn
-- `webapp` - a simple webapp for viewing the dashboard
+- `nginx` - reverse proxy; perhaps not strictlyneeded
-- `clickhouse` - the Clickhouse server
+- `clickhouse` - the Clickhouse server, the powerhouse of the stack

 # Running